filecoin-project/FIPs/FIPS/fip-draft_term_fee.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the FIP.-->

-Computing the collateral value for a miner actor is critical for making economically secure defi protocols on filecoin; however, computing the collateral value correctly is hard on its own, and impossible in a small time frame and/or from inside the FEVM.
-The variance in termination fees relative to initial pledge for different miners on the network vary so significantly that DeFi protocols cannot safely use heuristics to estimate miner collateral values.

-This FIP intends to significantly simplify the termination fee calculation by using a fixed "percentage-of-pledge" method.
 The termination fee for any given sector is calculated as a fixed percentage of the initial pledge held by that sector.
+The proposed penalty as a percentage of initial pledge is 6%.

 ## Abstract